felipenmartins/Robotics-Simulation-Labs/Lab7/ReadMe.md

 ###### Figure 2.
 Maze navigation by switching between three simple behaviors: wall-following, curve +90 degrees and turn -90 degrees.

 The selection of the active behavior is done by the state machine diagram shown in Figure 3, which uses the proximity sensor readings for transitions between states.
-For completing the mission described above, other states should be added to first make the robot move towards the maze, then mkae the robot move to the red tunnel.
+For completing the mission described above, other states must be added to first make the robot move towards the maze, and to make the robot move to the red tunnel once it gets to the other side of the maze.
+The number of states you are going to add and their associated behaviors is up to you.

 <center>
 <img src="../Lab7/maze-solver_state_machine.png" alt="Maze-solver state machine diagram" width="300"/>